github/docs/content/code-security/adopting-github-advanced-security-at-scale/introduction-to-adopting-github-advanced-security-at-scale.md

 Speak with your sales representative for more information about all the {% data variables.product.prodname_professional_services %} options available.
 For more information, contact {% data variables.contact.contact_enterprise_sales %}.

-{% note %}
+> [!NOTE]

-For the first article in this series, see "[AUTOTITLE](/code-security/adopting-github-advanced-security-at-scale/phase-1-align-on-your-rollout-strategy-and-goals)."
+> For the first article in this series, see "[AUTOTITLE](/code-security/adopting-github-advanced-security-at-scale/phase-1-align-on-your-rollout-strategy-and-goals)."

-{% endnote %}